kathalexknuts/MVIWAS/README.md

 2. Downloading, Reformatting, & Clumping+Thresholding UKBB IDP GWAS summary statistics
 3. Acquiring IGAP Summary Statistics & extracting overlapping SNPs from UKBB GWAS
 4. Obtain estimated LD matrices for Stage 1 variants
-5. Perform TWAS/MV-TWAS
+5. Perform IWAS/MV-IWAS

 ## Data Acquisition

 **UKBB IDP GWAS Summary Statistics**

 GWAS summary statistics on 3,144 Imaging Derived Phenotypes (IDPs) using 9,707 participants have been publicly reported by Elliot et al. [1] (paper: https://www.nature.com/articles/s41586-018-0571-7, resource: http://big.stats.ox.ac.uk/about).
-We first perform univariate TWAS tests using the summary statistics of 1,578 of these IDPs which were deemed heritable using LDScore Regression (Supp.
+We first perform univariate IWAS tests using the summary statistics of 1,578 of these IDPs which were deemed heritable using LDScore Regression (Supp.
 Table 2 in [1]).
 Linux commands for download of these GWAS can be found at https://www.dropbox.com/s/qhiftre33pi70xs/BIG_summary_stats_files.xls?dl=0.

 For the sake of this example, we describe our analysis pipeline using a single IDP, namely #0019: T1_FIRST_left_hippocampus_volume.
 To download, use the wget command from the dropbox link above: